rrnewton/haskell-lockfree/README.md

 ================================================================================

 First, to use compare-and-swap based data structures, you should be using GHC 7.4.1 or later.
-Some of these libaries will be forced to "fake it" on earlier versions of GHC.
+Some of these libraries will be forced to "fake it" on earlier versions of GHC.

 You can install all of the packages in your user's .cabal directory